oleeskild/obsidian-digital-garden/README.md

 SFTP synchronizes garden source files and removes remotely published notes or assets that were unpublished locally.
 It does not execute a remote build command; configure the server to build the Eleventy garden after changes, or run the build separately.
 SFTP credentials are saved in the plugin's local Obsidian settings, so key-based authentication with a narrowly scoped deployment account is recommended.

+Publication status caches are stored beside the plugin as `sftp-manifest.json` and `local-manifest.json`.
+They record hashes for managed notes and assets so later checks do not need to reread every published file.
+Changing a publication destination invalidates its cache automatically.
+If managed files are changed outside the plugin, delete the corresponding manifest once to rebuild it from the published content.

 ## Custom repository layouts

 Self-hosted gardens do not have to use the template's directory layout.
 The advanced Git, SFTP, and local-folder settings can independently configure: